Begin With the Future in Mind: Pros and Cons of Various Pipe Materials

 Read WinCan Series 2: Coding Software for Pipe Inspections

-When looking at a pipe crawler, it is important to understand different pipe materials require different tires in order to maximize performance and travel through a pipe.
-A car acts the same way, if you are driving on ice or snow, you need tread to work with and to gain traction.
-However, on asphalt in the summer, a car loses efficiency and burns through the tread much quicker.
+When looking at a pipe crawler, it is important to understand that different pipe materials require different tires in order to maximize performance and travel through a pipe.

-Within a pipe, size is also a big consideration.
-Pipe crawlers are designed to remain the center of the pipe.
+Pipe size is also a big consideration.
+Pipe crawlers can be designed to place the camera in the center of the pipe.
 Therefore, it is important in larger diameters to widen the base of the crawler to maintain stability and increase maneuverability.

-Concrete is a friend to rubber tires.
+Concrete is best inspected with a crawler fitted with rubber tires.
 Large tread rubber can grip on concrete even when there is slime or debris.
 When looking at Deep Trekker crawlers, diameter plays a factor in what tire selection to make.

 6” – DT320, 6” Rubber Wheel Kit